RoryQo/Tuition-Variation-Research/README.md

 - McGurran, B. (2023).
 College Tuition Inflation: Compare The Cost Of College Over Time.
 - Vaughan, Z. (2016).
 "City/Zip/County/FIPS- Quality of Life (US)."
 - Wahyuddin, S., Fauzi, I. E., & Rijanto, E. (2019).
 "Analysis of Factors Affecting Tuition Fee in a Private University."

+## Condensed Version Notice
+This README is a condensed version of the full paper.
+It highlights the main methodology, findings, and implications, but does not include all details.
+For the complete analysis, please refer to the full paper linked at the top of this README.